Skip to main menu Skip to main content Skip to footer

 What Are the Symptoms of Blepharitis?

-The symptoms of lid disease will vary from person to person.
-However, some of the most common symptoms exhibited are:
+The symptoms of lid disease can vary from person to person.
+However, some of the most common eyelid inflammation symptoms patients experience include:

-If you are experiencing any of the above-listed symptoms, it may be time to be seen by an optometrist.
-Connect with a member of our team to be seen by one of our experienced providers.
+These symptoms are often associated with chronic eyelid conditions, blepharitis, and meibomian gland dysfunction.
+If you are experiencing any of the above-listed symptoms, it may be time to be evaluated by an optometrist.
+Connect with a member of our team to be seen by one of our experienced providers and receive guidance on eyelid disease treatment and long-term eye comfort.

 Who is a candidate for blepharitis treatment?